stanleyndonj/phase3-project-stanleyndonj/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [Learn.co Educational Content License](LICENSE).
 Feel free to fork the repository and make contributions to improve the project!

 ---